-Also, please make sure your permission levels for CS and BPS are set and are correct.
+Also, please make sure your permission levels for the scheme are set and are correct.
 You can find more information about how to do this in our blog.

 It’s a good idea to regularly check your spam or junk email folder so you don’t miss important emails that we’ve sent to you.
 And, read our Be aware of fraud section as we are aware of coronavirus (COVID-19) related scams.